saigauthamr/ZkTecoAccessControl/README.md

 Unlocks office door access control devices using the ZKTeco protocol.
 Designed for potential integration with MFA applications.
 Provides a foundation for enhancing office security mechanisms.

 Getting Started

 Prerequisites
 Java Development Kit (JDK) 8 or higher
 Maven

 Installation

 Clone the repository:

-sh
-Copy code
 git clone https://github.com/saigauthamr/ZkTecoAccessControl.git

 cd ZkTecoAccessControl

 Build the project using Maven:

-sh
-Copy code
 mvn clean install

-Usage
+Usage:
 Run the application:

-sh
-Copy code
 java -jar target/ZkTecoAccessControl-1.0.jar

-Follow the prompts to unlock the door.
+To unlock the door.

 Configuration
 Ensure the access control device is connected to the same network as the computer running the application.
-Update the configuration file config.properties with the device's IP address and other necessary details.
+Change the configuration in the main method.
 Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests to the develop branch.